realworldocaml/book/en/lists-and-patterns.md

 ## Using the `List` module effectively

-In this chapter and before, we've written a fair amount of direct list-munging code using pattern matching and recursive functions.
-In real-world programming, you need to do this comparatively rarely.
-Most of the time, you're better off using functions from the `List` module which is full of reusable functions that abstract out common patterns for computing with lists.
+We've so far written a fair amount of list-munging code using pattern matching and recursive functions.
+But in real life, you're usually better off using the `List` module, which is full of reusable functions that abstract out common patterns for computing with lists.

-To see this, let's work through a concrete example.
-In particular, we'll write code to render a table of data.
-In particular, we'll write a function `render_table` that, given a list of column headers and a list of rows, prints them out in a well formatted text table.
+Let's work through a concrete example to see this in action.
+In the following, we'll write a function `render_table` that, given a list of column headers and a list of rows, prints them out in a well formatted text table.
 So, if you were to write:

 ```ocaml
 # printf "%s\n"